 Pronunciation: (MEH-dih-kul on-KAH-loh-jist)

-A doctor who specializes in diagnosing and treating cancer using chemotherapy, hormonal therapy, biological therapy, and targeted therapy.
+A doctor who has special training in diagnosing and treating cancer using chemotherapy, hormonal therapy, biological therapy, and targeted therapy.
 A medical oncologist often is the main health care provider for someone who has cancer.
 A medical oncologist also gives supportive care and may coordinate treatment given by other specialists.